NG-ZORRO/ng-zorro-antd/docs/faq.en-US.md

 ### Why individually importing is not supported?

-In fact, from the first version of `ng-zorro-antd`, all its code is wriitten in TypeScript.
+In fact, from the first version of `ng-zorro-antd`, all its code is written in TypeScript.
 Tree Shaking strategy is used to reduce the size of your bundle and unused modules would not be bundled.
 Consequently, individually importing is unnecessary.

 ![](https://img.alicdn.com/tfs/TB1D8MXdTtYBeNjy1XdXXXXyVXa-2864-1592.jpg)